SamGuire/UniversalCalculator/README.md

 # UniversalCalculator

-Calculator that can evaluate equations, plot polynomials, Solve matrices and integrate function.
+Calculator that can evaluate equations, plot polynomials, solve matrices and integrate function.